George Bogaars: Later years and legacy

 After retiring from public service on 25 October 1981, Bogaars took on directorships at several other companies, including Acma Electrical Industries, Chemical Far East, DBS Bank, and the National Iron and Steel Mills.
 He resigned from Keppel in May 1984 and all of his remaining public roles a year later.

 On 7 March 1985, Bogaars was admitted to Singapore General Hospital after suffering a heart attack.
 He suffered a third stroke in November of the same year, which left him partially paralysed and temporarily unable to speak.
 On 6 April 1992, having spent the previous five weeks in hospital, Bogaars died of heart failure, aged 65.
 In 2015, the George Bogaars Professorship in History was established at the National University of Singapore.

 Family

 Bogaars was a Catholic.
-He was married to Dorothy Lee Kian Neo, and they lived together at Bukit Timah.
+He was married to Dorothy Lee Kian Neo, who was a Chinese Singaporean and they lived together at Bukit Timah.
 In 1971, Lee filed for divorce.
 The divorce was finalised in February 1977 and Lee was awarded full custody of their two daughters and one son.